 If the proposal is supported through the Local Plan Review, this would not be confirmed until April 2022.
-In order to reach this stage, the proposal would be subject to two stages of public consultation, the first of which would commence early in 2020, as well as finally an Examination in Public in respect of the Local Plan Review itself.
+In order to reach this stage, the proposal would be subject to two stages of public consultation, the first of which would commence late in 2020, as well as finally an Examination in Public in respect of the Local Plan Review itself.
 Were the proposals to get the go ahead, the first homes could start to be built around 2027 and the project itself would be built out over a long-term period.

 As mentioned, the proposal for a garden village at Heathlands was submitted to the local planning authority in response to a “call for sites” in connection with the current review of the Local Plan.
 Anyone can submit such a proposal as it’s not dependent on land ownership.
 The planning authority has not decided which sites would be taken forward, but the eventual outcome for a selected site would be that it is allocated for development in the Local Plan.
 Implementation of any development proposals would, however, be dependent on action by landowners at the relevant time.
 As previously mentioned, the Council has held discussions with the principal landowners at the site in order to reach a consensus view in relation to the majority of the land from a practical perspective, whilst seeking to avoid the need to acquire any individual homes.